lestherll/lestherll/README.md

 - I use Python whenever I can.
 - I'm proficient enough to write useful programs with Java.
-- My interests also include Julia, Scala, Kotlin, and C.
+- My interests include Programming Language Theory and Theory of Computation
+- Current learning Scala, Julia, Functional Programming

 ### Projects planned:
 - **Chess Engine and possibly a GUI for it in Python**
 - CHIP-8 Emulator possibly in C or Rust
 - Tetris in Python
 - Space Invaders clone in any language
-- Befunge Interpreter in Scala
+- **Befunge Interpreter in Scala**

 ### Projects further in the future
 - Compiler/Interpreter